 - The First Year Rate is a one-off payment for new cars, included in the ‘On the Road’ price and weighted based on CO2 emissions to incentivise the most efficient models.
 A £10 reduction applies for hybrids, while electric vehicles are exempt.

-- A £335 surcharge applies on top of the Standard Rate for cars with a list price of £40,000 or more, payable during the first five years on the road.
-This applies to all vehicles, with no discounts for plug-in hybrid or electric models.
+- A £355 surcharge applies on top of the Standard Rate for cars with a list price of £40,000 or more, payable during the first five years on the road.
+The only exception is ‘zero-emission’ vehicles – including electric and fuel cell models.

 Current rates for low-CO2 vehicles are as follows: